-This year marks the 24th anniversary of the Enchanted Garden of Lights, and Rock City is all dressed up for the occasion, with over a million sparkling lights and the world’s largest walk-through Christmas trees, the first of its kind anywhere!
+This year marks the 25th anniversary of the Enchanted Garden of Lights, and Rock City is all dressed up for the occasion, with over a million sparkling lights and one of the world’s largest walk-through Christmas trees, the first of its kind anywhere!

 While we’ve spent many an afternoon squeezing through the Eye of the Needle or looking for reindeer, it’s been a few years since we’ve done the lights.
-It’s hard to say who was more blown away – our 4-year-old, my husband or me.
+It’s hard to say who was more blown away – our 7-year-old, my husband or me.

 Upon our arrival, we were greeted by live music drifting from across the street – Starbucks hosts Winter Weekend Nights music on Fridays and Saturdays on their patio.
 While a hot latte and the outdoor fireplace beckoned, my child was nearly pulling my arm off to get to the main event.

 After arriving at the ticket desk, we were led to a friendly elf at the original roundhouse gate entrance to begin our journey.
 The elf welcomed us and told us about the four “realms of wonder” along the pathways at the Enchanted Garden of Lights.
 We were able to create our own holiday adventure by exploring these themed pathways in whatever order we chose: Magic Forest, Arctic Kingdom (with new northern lights touches this year), North Pole Village and Yule Town using the North Pole Highway.
 At this point, my daughter was almost shivering with excitement.
 We chose to take the traditional route, as many have taken in years past, by starting at Yule Town.
 The tree trunks were wrapped in beautiful twinkling lights and doves hung from the bridge above; we were literally surrounded by lights.